-- 10.1 Mayer Brown Ltd have been instructed by Senior Living Urban (Epsom) Ltd to provide highways and transport related assistance in support of a planning application for a new Later Living Community on land at Epsom General Hospital. - 10.2 The proposed development comprises the demolition of existing hospital buildings (C2 land use) to provide a Later Living Community (C2 land use) including a coffee shop, restaurant, retail units and a nursey (D1 land use) that are open to use by visitors, staff, patients and visitors at the adjacent hospital and the general public (likely to only be residents of the adjacent residential properties). - The site is located approximately 1km south of Epsom Town Centre in the borough of Epsom & Ewell.
+- 10.1 Mayer Brown Ltd have been instructed by Senior Living Urban (Epsom) Ltd to provide highways and transport related assistance in support of a planning application for a new Later Living Community on land at Epsom General Hospital. - The proposed development comprises the demolition of the existing hospital buildings, accommodation block and associated structures and redevelopment of the site to provide a new care community for older people arranged in two buildings, comprising 267 care residences, 10 care apartments and 28 care suites proving transitional care, together with ancillary communal and support services Use Class C2, 24 key worker units Use Class C3, children's nursery Use Class E, as well as associated back of house and service areas, car and cycle parking, altered vehicular and pedestrian access, landscaping, private amenity space and public open space. - The site is located approximately 1km south of Epsom Town Centre in the borough of Epsom & Ewell.
 The site is bordered by Woodcote Green Road to the south, Epsom General Hospital to the north and east and residential properties to the west.
-The surrounding area is mostly residential. - 10.4 An accessibility analysis indicates that the proposed site is in an accessible location and can be accessed by modes of transport other than the private car, including regular bus services from Woodcote Green Road, and that there are a wide range of local facilities within close proximity of the site. - 10.5 The proposed development is consistent with national and local planning policy in respect of transport. - 10.6 An assessment of predicted development trips in accordance with a methodology agreed with SCC shows that the proposed development is predicted to result in a decrease in trips during the AM and PM peaks, whilst overall daily trips will increase. - 10.7 Junction capacity assessments have demonstrated that all of the junctions assessed would operate within capacity following implementation of the development. - 10.8 A parking assessment indicates that the proposed parking provision would be sufficient for the development, and that in accordance with the guidance set by SCC, the parking provision can be assessed on its 'individual merits'. - 10.9 Analysis of accident statistics for the area within the vicinity of the site indicates that there are no inherent highway design problems and that the proposed development would not have an adverse impact on highway safety. - 10.10 Based on the evidence produced in this report, it is concluded that the proposed development will not have a material traffic impact or have a detrimental impact on local highway safety.
+The surrounding area is mostly residential. - 10.4 An accessibility analysis indicates that the proposed site is in an accessible location and can be accessed by modes of transport other than the private car, including regular bus services from Woodcote Green Road, and that there are a wide range of local facilities within close proximity of the site. - 10.5 The proposed development is consistent with national and local planning policy in respect of transport. - 10.6 An assessment of predicted development trips in accordance with a methodology agreed with SCC shows that the proposed development is predicted to result in a decrease in trips during the AM and PM peaks, whilst overall daily trips will increase. - Junction capacity assessments have demonstrated that all of the junctions assessed would operate within capacity or with a net improvement following implementation of the development. - 10.8 A parking assessment indicates that the proposed parking provision would be sufficient for the development, and that in accordance with the guidance set by SCC, the parking provision can be assessed on its 'individual merits'.

+- 10.9 Analysis of accident statistics for the area within the vicinity of the site indicates that there are no inherent highway design problems and that the proposed development would not have an adverse impact on highway safety. - 10.10 Based on the evidence produced in this report, it is concluded that the proposed development will not have a material traffic impact or have a detrimental impact on local highway safety.
 Therefore, it is considered that there are no highway or transport reasons that would support refusal of the planning application.